Bringing Community Health Workers into the Mainstream of U.S. Health Care

 Today we face so many challenges providing care to patients with complex illnesses, lowering health care costs, and advancing a population health framework.
 An innovation such as CHWs in team-based care, which can help address all three issues, is too valuable to let flounder at the margins.
 It is time for our health care practice, financing, and training to catch up.
 It is time to bring CHW practice into the mainstream of U.S. health care.

 - CDC (Centers for Disease Control and Prevention), 2011.
-Addressing chronic disease through community health workers: A policy and systems-level approach. http://www.cdc.gov/dhdsp/docs/chw_brief.pdf (accessed January 29, 2015).
+Addressing chronic disease through community health workers: A policy and systems-level approach.
+Available at: http://www.cdc.gov/dhdsp/docs/chw_brief.pdf (accessed January 29, 2015).

 - CHWA (California Health Workforce Alliance).
 2013.
-Community health workers, promotores and the triple aim: Taking innovation to scale. http://www.phi.org/resources/?resource=takinginnovation-to-scale-community-health-workers-promotores-and-the-triple-aim (accessed January 29, 2015).
+Community health workers, promotores and the triple aim: Taking innovation to scale.
+Available at: http://www.phi.org/resources/?resource=takinginnovation-to-scale-community-health-workers-promotores-and-the-triple-aim (accessed January 29, 2015).

 - CHWA.
 2015.
-Community health workers in California: Sharpening our focus on strategies to expand engagement. http://www.phi.org/resources/?resource=community-health-workers-in-californiasharpening-our-focus-on-strategies-to-expand-engagement (accessed February 2, 2015).
+Community health workers in California: Sharpening our focus on strategies to expand engagement.
+Available at: http://www.phi.org/resources/?resource=community-health-workers-in-californiasharpening-our-focus-on-strategies-to-expand-engagement (accessed February 2, 2015).